AdobeDocs/analytics-platform.en/help/integrations/attribution-ai.md

 Attribution AI supports two categories of scores: algorithmic and rule-based.
 Algorithmic scores include incremental and influenced scores.
 Rule-based scores include First touch, Last touch, Linear, U-shaped, and Time-Decay.

-Attribution AI integrates with Customer Journey Analytics (CJA) to the extent that attribution models developed in Attribution AI can be leveraged in data views and reporting in CJA.
-Attribution AI runs models against data and then CJA imports the output of those models as a data set, which can then be integrated with the rest of your CJA data sets.
+Attribution AI integrates with Customer Journey Analytics (CJA) to the extent that Attribution AI runs models against data and then CJA imports the output of those models as a data set, which can then be integrated with the rest of your CJA data sets.
+Attribution AI-enabled datasets can be then be leveraged in data views and reporting in CJA.

 Attribution AI supports 3 Experience Platform schemas: Experience Event, Adobe Analytics, and Consumer Experience Event.

 ## Workflow

+Some of the steps are performed in Adobe Experience Platform prior to working with the output in CJA.

+### Download Attribution
 1. In Experience Platform, download Attribution AI scores, as described [here](https://experienceleague.adobe.com/docs/experience-platform/intelligent-services/attribution-ai/getting-started.html?lang=en#downloading-attribution-ai-scores).
 1. In Experience Platform, create an Attribution AI instance by selecting and mapping data, defining events, and training your data, as described [here](https://experienceleague.adobe.com/docs/experience-platform/intelligent-services/attribution-ai/user-guide.html).
 1. In CJA,